 Risk factors for developing gout: Gout is characterized by a buildup of uric acid crystals in the joints leading to painful, swollen and red joints.
 Males, a family history of gout, overweight, poor diet, excessive consumption of alcohol are few of the risk factors which predispose a person towards gout.

-Enjoy Low Fat Dairy Foods: Dairy foods are important part of a healthy diet but they also add extra calories.
-To prevent this choose low-fat or fat-free milk; yogurt.
-Choose cheese that is lower in sodium and fat.
+Enjoy Low Fat Dairy Foods: Dairy foods are an important part of a healthy diet but they also add extra calories.
+To prevent this choose low-fat or fat-free milk; yoghurt.
+Choose a cheese that is lower in sodium and fat.
 Select from low-fat or fat-free cream and spreads.
-Opt for trans fat free margarine instead of butter.
+Opt for trans fat-free margarine instead of butter.

 Go Bananas for Good Digestion: Bananas are one of the best digestion-friendly foods.
 They help neutralize the acidity of gastric juices & also help in decreasing the possibility of developing ulcers.
-Pectin, a soluble fiber, present in bananas also helps in constipation and as well as diarrhea.
+Pectin, a soluble fibre, present in bananas also helps in constipation and as well as diarrhoea.

 Prevent Oils from Going Rancid: Store oils in a cool dark place in airtight containers.
 Oil, when comes in contact with light, heat and air tend to turn rancid which can affect the smell, taste and nutritional value of oil.

 Prevent Breeding of Bacteria: During summers, do not let the food sit outside for too long.
 Refrigerate it as soon as possible because high temperatures can cause bacteria to breed, leading to food poisoning.